Monkey, Sea Turtle & Conservation Volunteer Research Assistant

 - Field assistants are expected to be at least 21 years old.

 - Field assistants are REQUIRED to have:

-- Preference will be given to applicants who have experience in remote locations in developing countries and experience camping and hiking in wilderness areas.
+• Experience in remote locations in developing countries and experience camping and hiking in wilderness areas.